ModelarData/ModelarDB-RS/docs/user/README.md

 print(list(result))
 ```

-After creating a table or a model table, data can be ingested into `modelardbd` using Apache Arrow Flight.
-For example,
+After creating a table or a model table, data can be ingested into `modelardbd` with `INSERT` in `modelardb`.
+Be aware that
+`INSERT` statements currently must contain values for all columns but that the values for generated columns will be dropped
+by `modelardbd`.
+As parsing `INSERT` statements add signifigant overhead, binary data can also be ingested programmatically
-the following Python example ingests three data points into the model table `wind_turbine`:
+using Apache Arrow Flight.
+For example, this Python example ingests three data points into the model table `wind_turbine`:

 ```python
 import pyarrow